Don Kulick, Research Director

 Don Kulick is Distinguished University Professor of Anthropology at Uppsala University and head of the ENGAGING VULNERABILITY research program.

 His research and writing cover a variety of topics and disciplines, including sociolinguistics, gender and sexuality studies, disability studies, and queer theory.
 He has published on language socialization, language death, indigenous forms of Christianity, sex work and prostitution, reflexive epistemology, fat studies, and animal studies.
-He has conducted extensive anthropological fieldwork in Papua New Guinea, Brazil, and Scandinavia.
-He has received numerous grants and honors, including an NEH Fellowship, an A. W. Mellon Foundation Guest Professorship, and a Guggenheim Fellowship.
+He has received numerous grants and honors, including an NEH Fellowship, an A. W. Mellon Foundation Guest Professorship, a Guggenheim Fellowship, and, in 2024, an ERC Advanced Grant.

 His books in English include A Death in the Rainforest: how a language and a way of life came to an end in Papua New Guinea (Algonquin, 2019); Loneliness and Its Opposite: sex, disability and the ethics of engagement (Duke U Press, 2015, with Jens Rydström); Language and Sexuality (Cambridge U Press, 2003, with Deborah Cameron); Travesti: sex, gender and culture among Brazilian transgendered prostitutes (Chicago U Press, 1998); and Language Shift and Cultural Reproduction: socialization, self, and synchronism in a Papua New Guinean village (Cambridge U Press, 1992).

-His work has been translated into fourteen languages, including French, Portuguese, Swedish, Polish, Turkish, Chinese, Korean, and Japanese.
+His work has been translated into fourteen languages, including Catalan, Chinese, French, Japanese, Korean, Polish, Portuguese, and Turkish.

 Sverker Finnström